AsaHuang-DS/Certifications_and_Training/README.md

 # Certifications_and_Training
-Repo for verified certifications, data science training, and learning achievements.
+Repo for verified professional certifications, data training certifications, and learning achievements certifications.